Xharlie/DISN/README.md

   unzip ShapeNetCore.v1.zip -d {your mesh_dir}
   ```

-* ### Generate sdf files and the reconstructed models from the sdf file
+* ### Generate sdf files and the reconstructed models from the sdf file (Please expect the script to run for several hours.)
   ```
   mkdir log
   pip install trimesh==2.37.20